plotly/dash-labs/docs/DOCUMENTATION.md

 # Overview
-Dash Express is a project to significantly expand the capabilities of the Dash `@app.callback` decorator.
+Dash Labs is a project to significantly expand the capabilities of Dash.
 This project is beginning its life as a separate package that depends on Dash, but the goal is that the successful ideas from this project will migrate into future versions of Dash itself.

 ## Design Goals
-Dash Express began with several interdependent design goals:
+Dash Labs began with several interdependent design goals:
  - Provide a more concise syntax for generating simple Dash apps that follow a variety of nice looking predefined templates.
  - Make it possible for third-party developers to develop and distribute custom templates
  - Ensure that there is a smooth continuum between concision, and the flexibility of "full Dash".
 The concise syntax should not be a dead-end, requiring the developer to rewrite the app in order to reach a certain level of sophistication.